Emtrixx/RecipeApp/README.md

 ### 3. Shopping Lists
 - Create and manage your shopping lists.
 - Add products to your list manually or by scanning barcodes using Google's ML Kit.

+### Usage:
+- You will need a chatGPT api key to use the application.